 Randall P. Whatley is president of Cypress Media Group, an advertising, public relations, and training firm.
 Cypress Media Group provides training primarily related to business and technical writing, presentation skills, and media relations.
 He can be reached by e-mail at email@example.com.

-Cypress Media Group has been a government contractor for 25+ years and advises both businesses and government agencies on the proposal analysis, writing, and production process.
+Cypress Media Group has been a government contractor for over 30 years and advises both businesses and government agencies on the proposal analysis, writing, and production process.